The Brjuno functions of the by-excess, odd, even and odd-odd continued fractions and their regularity properties: Introduction

-Secondly, we deal with the odd and even continued fractions.
 Schweiger \cites{Sch82, Sch84} first investigated continued fractions with the odd partial quotients and the even partial quotients, which are called \emph{the odd continued fraction (OCF)} and \emph{the even continued fraction (ECF)}, respectively.
-We partition $[0,1]$ into $ I_n:=\left[\frac{1}{n+1},\frac{1}{n}\right], \text{ for }n\in\bN. $ The continued fraction maps of the OCF and the ECF are defined by
+We partition $[0,1]$ into $I_n:=\left[\frac{1}{n+1},\frac{1}{n}\right], \text{ for }n\in\mathbb{N}.$ The continued fraction maps of the ECF and the OCF are defined by

-for $k\in \bN$, see Figure~\ref{fig:AO} and \subref{fig:AE} for their graphs.
-In this paper, we introduce and study the Brjuno functions associated \lee{with} the OCF and the ECF, say $B_{o,\nu}$ and $B_{e,\nu}$, and give a characterization of the corresponding sets of Brjuno numbers. \emph{The OCF-} and \emph{ECF-Brjuno functions} \lee{with a positive exponent $\nu$}, which are the \lee{$\nu$}-Brjuno functions associated \lee{with the} OCF and \lee{the} ECF, are defined by
+for $k\in \mathbb{N}$, see Figure~\ref{fig:AO} and \subref{fig:AE} for their graphs.
+Analogously to what we did for defining the $\nu$-Brjuno function associated with the $\alpha$-continued fraction maps, we denote respectively with $B_{odd,\nu}$ and $B_{even,\nu}$ the $\nu$-Brjuno functions associated with the OCF and the ECF, defined by